OpenClaw Reference (Mirrored)

 Socket Mode (default)

-1. Create Slack app and tokens
+1. Create a new Slack app

-• create App Token (xapp-...) with connections:write
+• generate an App-Level Token (xapp-...) with connections:write

-• install app and copy Bot Token (xoxb-...)
+• install app and copy the Bot Token (xoxb-...) shown

 2. Configure OpenClaw